How GPS Tracking Works: Guide for Delivery Ops

 The process of how GPS tracking works is actually pretty simple.
 It’s also incredibly accurate.
 The satellites are in an orbit that is specifically planned out so that there should be around four satellites available for any specific area of the earth.
 If there are more satellites available, the exact positioning can be even further refined and made more precise.
 Just about any place on earth will be able to communicate with GPS signals and receive an accurate positioning reading.

-What do logistics managers need to know about GPS tracking?
+What delivery managers need to know about GPS tracking

 Now that you know how GPS tracking works, you may be wondering how it relates to logistics managers.
 GPS route software is undeniably one of the most valuable pieces of technology for any logistics business.
 Logistics managers rely heavily on GPS technology for a wide range of their regular business functions.